What is enoxaparin?

 - Trouble breathing, feeling short of breath, or chest pain

 - Swelling or warmth in the arms or legs, pain when walking

 These are the most common side effects, but there may be others.
 Please report all side effects to the doctor or nurse.

-- About 4 hours after you receive enoxaparin, the staff will take blood samples to measure the level of anti-clotting activity in your blood.
-Please let the staff know if it has been more than 6 hours after enoxaparin was given.
-All blood level tests for this drug must be done with blood samples taken from a vein rather than from your central venous line.
+- Blood tests for this drug must be done with a sample taken from a vein rather than from your central line.
 The nurse may call this a “fresh stick.”
-While we prefer not to stick you with another needle, it is needed to ensure your health and safety while taking this drug.
+This is needed to ensure your health and safety while taking this drug.

-- If you need to have surgery or dental work, tell your surgeon or dentist that you are taking this medicine.
+- If you need to have surgery or dental work, tell your surgeon or dentist you are taking this medicine.
 This medicine can cause increased bleeding.
 Before any surgery or procedure, talk to your medical team.
 They can tell you when you should stop the medicine and when to restart it after the procedure.

-- In the event of a serious injury, make sure your health care team is aware that you are on a blood thinner known as enoxaparin.
+- In the event of a serious injury, make sure your health care team is aware that you are on a blood thinner called enoxaparin.